obsidiansystems/obelisk/lib/route/docs/introduction.md

       In the expression: enumEncoder _todo
 ```

 This is the specialised type for the `p -> r` function for `enumEncoder`.
-We have to write the function that describes how to create the `PageName` for each value of our sum type.
-Remove the typed hole and replace it with a function that contains a case expression:
+We have to write the
+function that describes how to create the `PageName` for each value of our sum type.
+We might only have a
+single constructor at the moment but replace the `_todo` typed hole with a `case` expression to
+match on the `MyRoute` input, leaving a typed hole on the right hand side of the `->`:

 ```haskell
 myRouteEncoder